The Archetype Crucible

 with guards and watch towers were spaced at regular intervals around the

-perimeter of the wall, but they appeared to be designed to prevent someone from
+perimeter of the wall but they appeared to be designed to prevent someone from

-to their quarters.
+defended areas.
 The populace had been crushed, their morale dampened to the

 point where even the guards inside the city were careless in their duties.